 NIST develops and maintains the national standards of measurement and documents the traceability of its reference standards.
 Its SRMs perform instrument calibrations, verify measurement accuracy and ensure U.S. measurement traceability.

 Transcat offers customers the largest scope of accreditation in the industry.
-All of our calibration options come with NIST-traceable calibration certificates, and we adhere strictly to our responsibility of documenting each calibration performed using NIST-traceable standards.
+All of our accredited calibration options come with a statement of traceability on the calibration certificates, and we adhere strictly to our responsibility of documenting each calibration performed using traceable standards.
 Contact us now for a Quick Quote or call us at 800-828-1470